LeToNode/Play2.0-CN-doc/detailledTopics/evolutions/Evolutions.md

 ## Evolutions scripts

 Play tracks your database evolutions using several evolutions script.
-These scripts are written in plain old SQL and should be located in the `conf/evolutions` directory of your application.
+These scripts are written in plain old SQL and should be located in the `conf/evolutions/{database name}` directory of your application.
+If the evolutions apply to your default database, this path is `conf/evolutions/default`.

 The first script is named `1.sql`, the second script `2.sql`, and so on…